slopezpereyra/slopezpereyra.github.io/_posts/2024-07-08-RanGraphGen.md

 ## Top-down approach

-The approach discussed above is a bottom-up approach: a spanning tree is constructed and from it a graph is spanned.
-Though the construction is done in linear time, the complexity associated to $O(m - n + 1)$, the edge-adding iterations, becomes very large when a dense graph is desired.
-The upper bound is reached in the generation of a $K_n$.

 A top-down approach analogous to the previous algorithms would in principle consist in the generation of a $K_n$ and the random removal of edges in the graph.
 This involves some extra complexity: while adding edges to a connected